 At Christmastime, This Pennsylvania Town Has The Most Enchanting Main Street In The Country

 Remember the days when every town had an enchanting Main Street?
-Residents and visitors would stroll along the sidewalks, window shopping and stopping in the quaint eateries.
+Residents and visitors would stroll along the sidewalks, window shopping, and stopping in the quaint eateries.
 At Christmastime, Main Street would transform into a wonderland – all decked out in glittering lights and fresh wreaths with red bows tied to every lamppost.
-Instead of reminiscing or wishing you had experienced an old-fashioned Christmas along Main Street, visit Wellsboro, Pennsylvania at Christmas.
+Instead of reminiscing or wishing you had experienced an old-fashioned Christmas, visit Main Street, Wellsboro, Pennsylvania at Christmas.

 What are the best Christmas towns in Pennsylvania?

 Planning your Christmastime activities can be quite the challenge in PA.

 - For some of the most charming adventures, consider visiting one of the top Christmas towns in Pennsylvania.

 - If you’re a fan of the classic film It’s A Wonderful Life, spend a day or a weekend in the enchanting town of Indiana, the home of the real-life George Bailey (Jimmy Stewart).
 Every Christmastime the town transforms into Bedford Falls, complete with a sign on Philadelphia Street welcoming you to the fictional town.

 - Lititz, Franklin, Wellsboro, and Jim Thorpe are also magical Christmas towns in Pennsylvania that are well worth a Christmastime visit.

 What are the best drive-thru light shows in Pennsylvania?

 Christmas in Pennsylvania is a magical time, and that magic is made even brighter with the many drive-thru light displays that dot the state.